ashleemboyer/ashleemboyer/src/posts/2019-05/what-it-means-to-learn-out-loud.md

 ---
 title: What it Means to Learn Out Loud
-date: "2019-05-09"
+date: '2019-05-09'
 description: You don't have to know all of the answers right now.
 image: https://firebasestorage.googleapis.com/v0/b/ashleemboyer-2018.appspot.com/o/images%2Floud.jpg?alt=media&token=f2357842-5db0-444d-9991-82a46115b752
-alt: "A black and white image of a young boy, eyes closed, singingly loudly into a microphone."
+alt: 'A black and white image of a young boy, eyes closed, singingly loudly into a microphone.'
 tags: [learning, interviews]
 ---